Skip to content

 Health Endpoints

-/healthz Liveness Returns 200 if process is alive
+/healthz Liveness Returns 200 while the process is alive

 Logging